 I put together a list of what you actually need to pack for London based on the seasons and London’s unique fashion scene (rain boots! sunglasses!
 Burberry trenches!).
 Check out my London packing list for the full list.

-4. Where to Stay in London
+5. Don’t Stay in Central London

 A lot of people will advise you to stay in Central London on your first trip… but that’s a sure-fire way to blow your vacation budget and be located in tourist-central.
 Instead, get out of Trafalgar Square or Piccadilly Circus and stay in one of London’s neighborhoods: